Compare the Best Credit Cards (June 2025)

 1. Our pick for the best Balance Transfer credit card: The Co-operative Bank Fair Rate Credit Card - this card offers 0% interest for six months, $20 annual card fees and a low interest rate after that.
 If you're serious about paying off credit card debt in six months and getting 'debt free', this card is arguably the fastest way to do it.

-2. Our pick for the best Airpoints credit card (most popular): The American Express Airpoints Platinum card - $195/year fee, earn 1 Airpoints Dollar for every $59 spent (the best rate in New Zealand), status points, lounge access and other travel and insurance perks.
-Bonus offer: You'll also get 500 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
-New Card Members only and you'll need to apply before 8 August 2022.
+2. Our pick for the best Airpoints credit card (most popular): The American Express Airpoints Platinum card - $195/year fee, earn 1 Airpoints Dollar for every $70 spent (the best rate in New Zealand), status points, lounge access and other travel and insurance perks.
+Bonus offer: You'll also get 300 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new card within the first 3 months.
+New Card Members only.

 3. Our pick for the best free rewards and benefits credit card (no annual fee card): The American Express Airpoints Card - $0/year fee.
 Earn $1 of rewards (Airpoints Dollars) for every $100 spent, redeemable at the Airpoints Store (with 6,000+ reward options) or on flights.
 Bonus Offer: 50 bonus Airpoints Dollars when you apply, are approved and spend $750 on your new Card within the first 3 months.
 New Card Members only.

-4. For general rewards and cashback we have shortlisted three cards:
+4. For general rewards and cashback we have shortlisted several cards:

-For a top-earning rewards card that has near-endless reward options, we suggest considering the American Express Airpoints Platinum card.
-The fee is $195/year fee, and it earns 1 Airpoints Dollar for every $59 spend (the best rate in New Zealand).
+- c) For a top-earning rewards card that has near-endless reward options, we suggest considering the American Express Airpoints Platinum card.
+The fee is $195/year fee, and it earns 1 Airpoints Dollar for every $70 spend (the best rate in New Zealand).
 It also offers status points, lounge access and other travel and insurance perks.
 You can spend Airpoints Dollars on gifts, food and beverage, Mitre 10 and other hardware shops, flights and thousands of other options.
-Bonus offer: You'll also get 500 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
-New Card Members only and you'll need to apply before 8 August 2022.
+Bonus offer: You'll also get 300 bonus Airpoints Dollars when you apply, are approved and spend $1,500 on your new Card within the first 3 months.
+New Card Members only.

 5. Our pick for the lowest interest rate credit card: The Kiwibank Zero Visa - $0/year fee.
 This card offers a strong 12.90% p.a. interest rate, low card fees and a 1.99% p.a. balance transfer offer.
 If you don't always pay off your credit card, but have a regular income and don't drag balances, Kiwibank's offer is likely to be the most cost-effective.